vepbit/freelancer_express_api_bot/readme.md

-This is an APIs created via  Express.js for Telegram bot.
-This apis integrated with MySQL through Sequelize ORM.
+This is an API created using Express.js for a Telegram bot that is integrated with MySQL through the Sequelize ORM.